xtools-at/colibri/README.md

   - Either pick one of the preset board-configuration by uncommenting it (more boards coming soon!)
   - Or set your own board configuration below (configure at least the pins for `LED_GPIO` and `BUTTON_GPIO_OK`)

+- Make sure your board is connected and the right _board type_ and _port_ are selected in Arduino IDE
+- Click on "Upload" to build and flash Colibri

+In case the compiled sketch exceeds your board's memory, try setting `Tools > Partition Scheme > Huge App`or `> Minimal SPIFFS` and recompile.

+#### Debug builds

-- _Only_ if you want to use the (insecure) **debugging** features (logs, serial interface), set the following in Arduino IDE.
+- _Developers only:_ if you want to use the (insecure) **debugging** features (logs, serial interface), set the following in Arduino IDE.
 Make sure they're **not** set for your production builds:

   - `Tools > USB CDC On Boot: Enabled`
   - `Tools > Core Debug Level: Debug`

-- Make sure your board is connected and the right board type and port are selected in Arduino IDE
-- Click on "Upload" to build and flash Colibri

 ---